Chart Color Schemes

 Dee Why shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 40.1%, surpassing the Australian average of 30.4% and NSW's rate of 32.2%.
+The area's educational profile is notable regionally, with university qualification rates at 40.1% of residents aged 15+, surpassing the Australian average of 30.4% and the NSW rate of 32.2%.
 Bachelor degrees are most prevalent at 27.6%, followed by postgraduate qualifications (9.8%) and graduate diplomas (2.7%).
-Vocational credentials are also prominent, with 32.2% of residents aged 15+ holding such qualifications – advanced diplomas at 13.7% and certificates at 18.5%.
+Vocational credentials are held by 32.2% of residents aged 15+, including advanced diplomas (13.7%) and certificates (18.5%).

-Educational participation is high, with 26.6% currently enrolled in formal education.
-This includes 6.8% in primary education, 5.9% in tertiary education, and 5.1% pursuing secondary education.
+Educational participation is high, with 26.6% of residents currently enrolled in formal education, comprising 6.8% in primary, 5.9% in tertiary, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education